rmbprui/adventuredplaces/src/resources/posts.md

 20/12/2021

-Working on an interior design store, I’m not only learning how to design on a professional level but also learning how to manage a store!
+Working on an interior design store, I'm not only learning how to design on a professional level but also learning how to manage a store!
 With that comes managing deliveries, tracking inventory and decorating the store.

 The Christmas time is here and we need to prepare ourselves for the most wonderful time of the year 🎄

-It’s amazing seeing that everyone wants to be involved in decorating the store.
+It's amazing seeing that everyone wants to be involved in decorating the store.

 Our plans began by choosing the theme and the colours.
 We chose red and white for the colours and the theme was Winter Wonderland.
 After that we began developing mood boards and decorating, and the store became a magical winter place that I loved to enter every day!